Do you need some Halloween baby birthday party ideas? Check out our list of ideas to inspire you!

 Here are some decorating ideas for you:

 - Carved out pumpkins – rather than using real candles in these, as it will be a fire risk, try battery-operated candles or torches.
-This will provide the same effect (if not better) than a lit candle.
+This will give the same effect (if not better) than a lit candle.

 - Decorate your front door with spiders and a crepe paper monster.